Balancing Multi-modal Sensor Learning via Multi-objective Optimization: Experiments

-\textbf{Balanced MML for better generalization.} First, we provide qualitative results on how MIMO improves the generalization performance in real-world MML tasks, using CREMA-D dataset.
-Figure \ref{fig:cremad-illustration} Left shows the learning behavior for vanilla MML and MIMO.
-It can be seen that while MIMO learns the slow-to-learn visual modality, vanilla MML overfits the audio modality which results in poor testing performance.
-Furthermore, in Figure \ref{fig:cremad-illustration} Middle and Right we investigate the loss landscape around the model trained using vanilla MML and the proposed MIMO methods, in reduced dimensionality \citep{li2018visualizing}.
-It can be seen that vanilla MML, although having lower training losses (solid black contours) compared to MIMO, has poor testing loss (dashed yellow contours).
-Furthermore, it can be seen that the training accuracy disparity between audio and visual modalities (blue-green shade) is very high in favor of audio modality.
-On the other hand, MIMO has a more balanced training accuracy performance between audio and visual modalities, and has a better testing loss performance compared to vanilla MML, at the expense of slightly poor performance in training loss.
-This suggests that balanced MML prevents the model from overfitting to a specific modality, thereby improving its generalization.
+\textbf{Balanced multi-modal sensor learning for better generalization.} We first provide qualitative evidence that MIMO improves generalization in a real-world multi-modal sensor-fusion task using the CREMA-D dataset.
+Figure \ref{fig:cremad-illustration} (Left) shows the learning behavior of vanilla MSL and MIMO.
+While MIMO learns the slow-to-learn visual modality, vanilla MSL overfits the audio modality, resulting in poor test performance.
+Furthermore, in Figure \ref{fig:cremad-illustration} (Middle and Right), we investigate the loss landscape around the models trained using vanilla MSL and the proposed MIMO method in a reduced-dimensional space \citep{li2018visualizing}.
+Vanilla MSL achieves lower training loss (solid black contours) than MIMO, but exhibits poorer test loss (dashed yellow contours).
+In addition, the training-accuracy disparity between the audio and visual modalities (blue-green shading) is much larger in favor of the audio modality.
+In contrast, MIMO yields a more balanced training accuracy between the audio and visual modalities and a better test-loss profile than vanilla MSL, at the expense of slightly worse training loss.
+This suggests that balanced multi-modal sensor learning prevents the model from overfitting to a specific modality, thereby improving generalization.